numpy/numpy/doc/source/user/how-to-index.rst

     >>> a[0, :, 3]
     array([ 3,  8, 13])

-Note that the output from indexing operations can have different shape as the original object.
+Note that the output from indexing operations can have different shape from the original object.
 To preserve the original dimensions after indexing, you can use :func:`newaxis`.
 To use other such tools, refer to :ref:`dimensional-indexing-tools`.